linuxkay/yogurt/README.md

 Need to stop domain updates for yamatsu.
 Expect shutdown June 1st 2021.

-Neet to update address info in yamatsu site.(no need to do since shuttting down)
+Neet to update address info in yamatsu site.(No need to implement since shuttting down)

 Need to add bind for LAN DNS to avoid chaning hosts file everytime. <-- Learn more about how to setup bind in linux.